-&lt;sup>20 Low discards as defined by European Commission (2011) Studies in the Field of the Common Fisheries Policy and Maritime Affairs Lot 4: Impact Assessment Studies related to the CFP.
+&lt;sup>22 Low discards as defined by European Commission (2011) Studies in the Field of the Common Fisheries Policy and Maritime Affairs Lot 4: Impact Assessment Studies related to the CFP.

-&lt;sup>21 Examples include hand gathering, trap fisheries (where discarded species are unlikely to be subject to post-release mortality (e.g. barotrauma, handling related disease, depredation) fisheries that do not entangle catch (e.g. seine, haul seine, tunnel net) and use in-water sorting, and line fisheries that do not set hooks for a period longer than airbreathing TEP species can survive.
+&lt;sup>23 Examples include hand gathering, trap fisheries (where discarded species are unlikely to be subject to post-release mortality (e.g. barotrauma, handling related disease, depredation) fisheries that do not entangle catch (e.g. seine, haul seine, tunnel net) and use in-water sorting, and line fisheries that do not set hooks for a period longer than airbreathing TEP species can survive.
 For sharks, consider species that can physiologically robust to hooking/entanglement.

-- Byproduct/discard species catch rates are increasing BUT there are effective actions in place to reverse this trend. - Any overfished byproduct/discard species/stock is subject to a credible rebuilding plan, and take in the fishery is not prohibiting the rebuilding of the overfished species within reasonable timeframes.
+- There are significant byproduct/discards (15-60% of catch by weight) BUT the level of take is not likely resulting in further decline of an overfished species. - Catch rates of byproduct species exhibits decline not accountable to management/gear modifications designed to reduce catch, possibly indicating stock issues of byproduct/discarded species, AND this is being addressed by management. - Byproduct/discard species catch rates are increasing BUT there are effective actions in place to reverse this trend. - Any overfished byproduct/discard species/stock is subject to a credible rebuilding plan, and take in the fishery is not prohibiting the rebuilding of the overfished species within reasonable timeframes. - There is some catch of an overfished byproduct/discard species, at levels likely to hinder recovery of the species at a stock level but not cause further declines.

-- Quantity of byproduct/discards is high (>60%) AND there is concern that this level of take is preventing overfished species recovery OR causing declines in stocks (consider how long species have been defined as overfished, whether there is a recovery plan in place, life history of overfished species and whether byproduct TAC accounts for scientific advice, e.g. whether byproduct TAC is set at a point that allows overfishing). - Catch rates of byproduct/discards are increasing over time and are of significant concern with no effective management efforts to reduce catch. - An overfished byproduct/discard species has rebuilt to the Limit Reference Point (20% of virgin biomass under Commonwealth policy, and use as a guide for other fisheries), but catch has been set to a level where rebuilding is not likely to continue, or rebuilding timeframes are too slow (more than twice the time estimated to occur in the absence of commercial fishing).
+- Quantity of byproduct/discards is high (>60%) AND there is concern that this level of take is preventing overfished species recovery OR causing declines in stocks (consider how long species have been defined as overfished, whether there is a recovery plan in place, life history of overfished species and whether byproduct TAC accounts for scientific advice, e.g. whether byproduct TAC is set at a point that allows overfishing). - Catch rates of byproduct/discards are increasing over time and are of significant concern with no effective management efforts to reduce catch. - An overfished byproduct/discard species has rebuilt to the Limit Reference Point (20% of virgin biomass under Commonwealth policy, and use as a guide for other fisheries), but catch has been set to a level where rebuilding is not likely to continue, or rebuilding timeframes are too slow (more than twice the time estimated to occur in the absence of commercial fishing). - Catches of an overfished byproduct/discard species are occurring at levels likely to cause a further decline in that species at a stock level.